NREL/docker-openstudio/README.md

 ```
 docker build --target base -t openstudio-local --build-arg OPENSTUDIO_VERSION=2.9.1 --build-arg OPENSTUDIO_SHA=3472e8b799 .

+# For testing local
+docker run -it --rm openstudio-local bash
+docker run -it -v $(pwd):/var/simdata/openstudio openstudio-local ruby /var/simdata/openstudio/test/test_run.rb

+# This will fail since openstudio does not allow compilation of native extensions (FFI)
+docker run -it -v $(pwd):/var/simdata/openstudio openstudio-local openstudio /var/simdata/openstudio/test/test_run.rb
 ```

 The version of OpenStudio and the SHAs are listed [here](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix).

-If the `--target` is not passed, then the docker build will contain only the CLI.
+If the `--target` is not passed, then the docker build will contain only the CLI (if commented out in the CLI)

 ## Executing OpenStudio Container